learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ### Upsampling

-In some cases, it is useful to create upsampled time series as well, especially if you're trying to merge several time series together with different frequencies.
-You can do this by using "resample" to a time which is more frequent than the timestamp from the original time series.
+In some cases, it is useful to create upsampled time series as well, especially if you're trying to merge several time series with different frequencies.
+You can do this by using "resample" to a time that is more frequent than the timestamp from the original time series.

 ```python